admarrs/geo_utils/README.md

 # Geo

 Geo calculation Library in Elixir.
-Catch-all library for pure Elixir implentation of common geographic functions.
+Catch-all library for pure Elixir implementation of common geographic functions.
 Not yet comprehensive, only added to as needed.